 The important thing is that, with the right orthopedic care, you can have lasting relief for your shoulder arthritis, ball-and-socket injury, shoulder dislocation, or any other ailments.
 The first step is seeking the right diagnosis from a specialty-trained orthopedic shoulder surgeon.

 At the Orthopedic & Sports Medicine Center, our experienced orthopedic shoulder doctors and staff are proud to offer exceptional orthopedic care to people throughout the communities of northwest Missouri and northeast Kansas.
 Our doctors are available at our office in St. Joseph, Missouri, as well as at the Mosaic Medical Center in Maryville, Missouri, the Northwest Medical Center in Albany, Missouri, the Wright Memorial Hospital in Trenton, Missouri, the Benedictine College in Atchison, Kansas, and the Hiawatha Community Hospital in Hiawatha, Kansas.

-Our board-certified orthopedic shoulder surgeons, Dr. Daniel Smith, Dr. Brett Miller, Dr. Corey Trease, and Dr. Brian Duncan, have years of experience in treating patients with a variety of shoulder injuries or conditions.
+Our board-certified orthopedic shoulder surgeons, Dr. Daniel Smith, Dr. Brett Miller, and Dr. Corey Trease have years of experience in treating patients with a variety of shoulder injuries or conditions.
 Our shoulder surgeons have the knowledge and skills to perform a thorough evaluation and provide an accurate diagnosis and viable treatment options.
 Conservative methods will always be recommended first, but there are some cases when surgery is required to help eliminate pain and restore proper function.